Skip to Content

 Understand the difference between bacteria and viruses.
 Antibiotics cure bacterial infections, not viral infections.
 Some examples of viral infections are:

 Remember: it’s important to get a proper assessment by visiting a clinician.
 Even if antibiotics might not be the best medicine, a treatment plan can be developed to ease symptoms and promote healing.
 CareSpot centers include on-site labs where many tests can be performed to determine the proper diagnosis.
 This “one-stop-shop approach” helps save time so that patients can be on the path to recovery more quickly.
-Find a CareSpot location here.
+Find a CareSpot location near you and get the healthcare you need.